BSchweikart/RadioExt_MP3_Repair_Tools/README.md

 ## 🛡️ License

 This tool is licensed under the **GNU General Public License v3.0**.

+This file is provided to comply with the **LGPL 2.1 license requirements** of the LAME encoder.

 You are free to use, modify, and distribute it under the terms of the GPL.

 See [`LICENSE`](LICENSE) for full details.